AnswerDotAI/gpu.cpp/README.md

 recommend using the Dawn backend until further testing, but we plan to support emscripten (web) and wgpu (native) backends.

+You should have clang and cmake installed (we currently test on 3.25+).
+On mac, you can install cmake using [homebrew](https://brew.sh/) with: `brew install cmake`.
+On Ubuntu, you can install cmake using `apt-get` with: `sudo apt-get install cmake`.

 The build is handled by cmake.
 Some useful common cmake invocations are wrapped in the convenience Makefile.
 To start you can try building a terminal demo tutorial which also tests the functionality of the library, this builds the